MicrosoftDocs/VBA-Docs/api/Access.Screen.PreviousControl.md

 # Screen.PreviousControl property (Access)

-You can use the **PreviousControl** property together with the **Screen** object to return a reference to the control that last received the focus.
+Use the **PreviousControl** property together with the **Screen** object to return a reference to the control that last received the focus.
 Read-only.

 ## Syntax